Performance Breakdown

 Handle Controls

-Another upgrade Shark put in this product is the handle controls, providing more options to consumers with more control with suction and brush roll rotation.
+Another upgrade Shark has incorporated into this product is the handle controls, which provide consumers with more options and control over suction and brush roll rotation.

 The older ION P50 only had two suction setting options, while the Vertex Pro Powered Lift-Away has three, thanks to a separate button on the right.